 The marinated rib eye steak is one of the best steaks I've had in Memphis.
 It is well seasoned and so tasty that steak sauce isn't needed, in my opinion.
 The steak goes great with either creamed spinach or mashed potatoes.

-SIDE NOTE: Since writing this (and after the restaurant's reopening), I've had more steaks there that weren't as good.
+SIDE NOTE: Since writing this (and after the restaurant's reopening), the rib eye is no longer on the menu.
+In its place, I've had strip steaks there that weren't as good.
 Scroll down for a further explanation.

 Also, the pasta dishes are excellent.
 Among those, my favorites are the Cajun Pasta and Shrimp Alfredo.
 My only complaint about the Shrimp Alfredo is that it is too watery (I always wear a bib when I eat it).
-However, I still enjoy it and for a non-Italian restaurant, Side Street is an excellent place for pasta.
+The Cajun Pasta comes with shrimp and Andouille sausage in a savory cream sauce that is spicy and delicious.
+For a non-Italian restaurant, Side Street is an excellent place for pasta that holds its own with the best in Memphis.

 As for other dishes, my favorites are the Philly Cheesesteak sandwich and the Fried Cheesecake.
 The Philly comes with big chunks of steak combined with red and green peppers, onions (which I tend to do without) and of course, cheese.
 Compared to places like Lenny's (whose cheesesteak sandwiches are actually hoagies), Side Street's version is the real deal despite the fact that it uses chopped meat instead of sliced.